-15.2.1 The University requires that the ownership and potential exploitation of IP is clearly defined before the commencement of any research.
-These arrangements can only be put in place with the involvement and approval of the University's Director of Commercial Services and the Director of RBI.
-The IP team in RBI should be contacted in the first instance.
+15.2 The University requires that the ownership and potential exploitation of IP is clearly defined before the commencement of any research.
+These arrangements can only be put in place with the involvement and approval of the University's Commercial Director and the Director of RBI.
+The Technology Transfer Manager in RBI should be contacted in the first instance.
 Where the research involves any party outside of the University (such as another research institution or industry partner) then an appropriate legal agreement must be entered into.
-The Contracts & Legal Team within Commercial Services should take the lead on the negotiation of any such agreement with input and guidance from the Knowledge Exchange and IP Commercialisation Manager where appropriate.
+The Contracts & Legal Team within Commercial Services should take the lead on the negotiation of any such agreement with input and guidance from the Technology Transfer Manager on IP terms where appropriate.
 Any such agreement must be signed by an authorised signatory on behalf of the University (this will usually be a Deputy Vice-Chancellor).
 Researchers must inform RBI of any IPR that does arise from externally funded research and should also inform the research funder.

 It is important to the University that individuals do not infringe third party IPR in their work.
 Researchers must not use third party IPR in research without appropriate permissions and licences from the owner(s) of that IP.
-Where licences or permissions are granted, they must be in writing and should be put in place with assistance from the Contracts & Legal Team and, where appropriate, the Knowledge Exchange and IP Commercialisation Manager.
+Where licences or permissions are granted, they must be in writing and should be put in place with assistance from the Contracts & Legal Team and, where appropriate, the Technology Transfer Manager.